 Market Value Determination

-It is our goal to assure an equitable assessment that will be fair to all property owners - that is why it is so important that we review all properties in each district.
+It is our goal to compile the best data to assure an equitable assessment that will be fair to all property owners.
+This is why it is so important that we review all properties in each district.

 The characteristics collected by the appraisers are entered into a computerized appraisal system.
-Information on actual sales are verified and updated to reflect market trends, values are calculated based on sales comparisons.
+Information on actual sales are verified and updated to reflect market trends.
+Values are calculated based on sales comparisons.
 The market value estimated by the appraiser in this way should be very close to the amount the property would sell for, if placed on the open market.
-The State Board of Equalization requires the overall level of assessment to be between 90-105% of market value.
-The City of Edina and Hennepin County consistently meet the State Board’s requirement.
+The MN Department of Revenue requires the overall level of assessment to be between 90-105% of market value.
+The City of Edina and Hennepin County consistently meet the Department’s requirement.

 The City of Edina Assessing Division mails a Value Notice to each property owner in March of every year.
 The current year's value forms the basis for the following year’s tax.